 - ITIL Leader Digital & IT Strategy – H2 2019

-With there being several months still left to go at the time of writing, those studying ITIL V3 Intermediate modules have a great deal of time to increase their collection of credits.
+With several months left to go until June 2020, those studying ITIL V3 intermediate modules have a great deal of time to increase their credits.
 Gaining at least 17 will allow them to take the Managing Professional (MP) Transition module as soon as it is released.

-As for those who have not yet begun their studies of the ITIL framework, their best option may be to wait in order to start with the new Foundation module.
+As for those who have not yet begun their studies of the ITIL framework, the best option will almost certainly be to start with the new ITIL 4 Foundation module.